-As a general rule, once a grant has been awarded, the successful first applicant (the person listed as "First Applicant" in the ITI Research Grant application form) is barred from making any further grant application for a period of three years from the date on which the award was allocated by the Research Committee.
+As a general rule, once a grant has been awarded, the Principal Investigator is barred from making any further grant application for a period of three years from the date on which the award was allocated by the Research Committee.

 The ITI does not fund thesis projects that are part of master programs, nor does it fund PhD theses.
-Exceptions may apply if experiments performed during the course of the thesis are part of a broader study run by a university faculty member who would then also be the first or second applicant.
+Exceptions may apply if experiments performed during the course of the thesis are part of a broader study run by a university faculty member who would also be the Principle Investigator or co-applicant.